 Increasingly, major corporations and other large organizations are resorting to online recruiting to fill the majority of their posted job openings other than at the senior management level.
-By posting available positions on their Web sites, these employers are hoping to attract the largest number of qualified applicants from not just the local area but also regionally and even internationally.
+By posting available positions on their websites, these employers are hoping to attract the largest number of qualified applicants from not just the local area but also regionally and even internationally.

 Companies engaging in online recruiting ask applicants to e-mail their résumés and often conduct a prescreening process online to reduce the number of unqualified applicants.
 Afterwards, the employer may send out job applications to those individuals who appear to possess the necessary qualifications.
 The extent to which this practice is being adopted varies considerably.
 Within five years, online recruiting is probably going to be used by most large and medium-sized employers around the world.

 LinkedIn.com has become the dominant social network site for both job recruiters and individuals who want an online presence that will boost their career.
-With more than 365 million registered members (far fewer active ones) in 200 countries, LinkedIn enables you to find and connect with people you know and the people they know to obtain all sorts of useful information.
+With more than 830 million registered members (but far fewer active ones) in 200 countries and territories, LinkedIn enables you to find and connect with people you know and the people they know to obtain all sorts of useful information.
 While most of its members are corporate professionals and individuals who already have “white collar” jobs, I recommend that job seekers become LinkedIn members and post their profiles there to highlight their accomplishments, skills, work background, education, community volunteer experience and personal interests in a manner that makes the best possible impression to potential employers.
 It is also helpful to include relevant keywords in your profile that recruiters might use in conducting their searches through LinkedIn.
 Although it is not mandatory, I also recommend that you post a head-and-shoulders personal photo with your profile there, preferably one with a plain background that does not include any friends or unrelated props.

 LinkedIn is continuously working to improve its functionality for job seekers.
 LinkedIn members can utilize its Groups feature that acts as a message board to enable you to connect with other members regarding shared interests and new developments.
 Members can also use the Answers feature to direct questions to their LinkedIn network on a regular basis, thereby keeping in touch with their contacts.
 These and other features can be found in the upper tool bar on LinkedIn’s home page.
 To gain the maximum benefit from LinkedIn, it is necessary to keep your profile there updated on an ongoing basis.